intel-analytics/ipex-llm/ppml/README.md

 - **Trusted FL (Federated Learning)**: TODO

 ## Getting Started with PPML
+In this part, first we will introduce the whole workflow of BigDL PPML， then we will go with examples from simple to hard to use the BigDL PPML workflow.
+### BigDL PPML Workflow
 #### 0. Preparation your environment
 To secure your Big Data & AI applications in BigDL PPML manner, you should prepare your environment first, including K8s cluster setup, K8s-SGX plugin setup, data/key/password preparation, KMS and attestation service setup, BigDL PPML Docker Image preparation.
 More details in [Prepare Environment](https://github.com/liu-shaojun/BigDL/blob/ppml_doc/ppml/docs/prepare_environment.md).